 I used to be in 5AM club and that lasts about a year, until had to deal with personal mental issues.
-But heck, this need to keep it going.
+But heck, this has to keep it on.
 It was super fun.

 The idea now is I need to be ready at early 5 and supposed to get enough sleep at night.
 Relatively, I should gone to the bed at 10-11PM.
 Get up, get morning shower and get into good cloth.

 And fuel the brain with caffeine and MCT.

 One of personal fav, P. Diamandis popular with his, “if it is unmeasurable, it is cannot be improved”.

 I am (still) getting good at break goals into micro goals that I can work on in the half awake hours in the morning.
 Personally, I think I am good enough managing personal routines, however, involving more self requires people skills.

 The obvious challenge to my case is, the entire team is located in different cities and timezones.
 With proper tools taking place – this should brought further problems.

 If anything is too big to work on, it may take forever to be completed.
 Hence, all movement need carefully plan and prioritise.

 Set a planning for tomorrow and give feedback of the day (to myself and other people) before crawl to bed.

 If fail to plan, means I plan to fail.